MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

    </details>

-### Remediation guidance
+## Remediation guidance

-Each validation check includes remediation guidance with links that help you resolve the potential issues.
+Each validation check of Environment Checker includes remediation guidance with links that help you resolve the potential issues.
 For more information, see [Remediation guidance](../manage/use-environment-checker.md#).

-## Step 2: Install required Windows features
+## Remediation 1: Install required and optional Windows features

 Azure Stack HCI, version 23H2 requires a set of Windows roles and features to be installed.
 Some features would require a restart after the installation.
 Hence, it's important that you put the server node into maintenance mode before you install the roles and features.
 Verify that all the active virtual machines have migrated to other cluster members.